szepeviktor/multipart-robotstxt-editor/readme.txt

 == Frequently Asked Questions ==

+= Where is robot.txt?
+Why isn't it generated at WordPress root directory? =

+WordPress handles robots.txt as a virtual URL - just the same way as posts and pages.

+So when you browse to `https://example.com/robots.txt` WordPress generates robots.txt on the fly.

 = How often will be the remote text file downloaded? =

 Every 24 hours and when you press the Sava Changes button on the setting page.

 == Changelog ==

+= 0.2.2 =
+* Added explanation about robots.txt file - NO code change

 = 0.2.1 =
 * Googlebot needs CSS and JS files